elankath/mcmdesign/README.md

 Read [k8s API Conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md)

-#### Finalizers
+#### Finalizers and Deletion

-Every k8s object has a `Finalizers []string` field that can be assigned.
-This is part of the [k8s.io./apimachinery/pkg/apis/meta/v1.ObjectMeta](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta) struct type which is embedded in all k8s objects.
+Every k8s object has a `Finalizers []string` field that can be explicitly assigned by a controller.
+Every k8s object has a `DeletionTimestamp *Time` that is set by API Server when graceful deletion is requested.

+These are part of the [k8s.io./apimachinery/pkg/apis/meta/v1.ObjectMeta](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta) struct type which is embedded in all k8s objects.

-When you tell Kubernetes to delete an object that has finalizers specified for it, the Kubernetes API marks the object for deletion by populating `.metadata.deletionTimestamp`, and returns a `202` status code (HTTP `Accepted`).
+When you tell Kubernetes to delete an object that has finalizers specified for it, the Kubernetes API marks the object for deletion by populating `.metadata.deletionTimestamp` aka `Deletiontimestamp`, and returns a `202` status code (HTTP `Accepted`).
 The target object remains in a terminating state while the control plane takes the actions defined by the finalizers.
 After these actions are complete, the controller should removes the relevant finalizers from the target object.
 When the `metadata.finalizers` field is empty, Kubernetes considers the deletion complete and deletes the object.

 #### wait.Until